 Incomplete Grades Policy

 A temporary grade of "IC" may be issued only to a student who has completed most the work in a course, but has a medical emergency, personal emergency, or other circumstance which is beyond the student’s control that would prevent the completion of work by the time grades are due.
 It is not used to allow students who mismanage their time to turn in work late.
-Students seeking an ‘IC’ grade must make arrangements with the course instructor prior to the final examination period.
-If course instructor cannot be reached or is no longer at Wentworth, the student should contact the associate dean or director of graduate programs of the course.
+Students seeking an "IC" grade must make arrangements with the course instructor prior to the final examination period.
+If course instructor cannot be reached or is no longer at Wentworth, the student should contact the associate dean offering the course.

 Unresolved "IC" grades received in the fall semester will automatically be changed to "F" at the midterm grade deadline the following spring.
 Unresolved "IC" grades received in the spring and/or summer semester will automatically be changed to "F" at the midterm grade deadline the following fall.
 Seven-week courses will have until end of the full term.
 Session two will have until midterm of the following full term.
-Unresolved "IC" grades will delay the awarding of an undergraduate or graduate degree until such time a final grade has been awarded or the requirement has been met.
+Unresolved "IC" grades will delay the awarding of a graduate degree until such time a final grade has been awarded or the requirement has been met.
 No degrees will be conferred with outstanding "IC" grades.

 If a student receives an "IC" grade in a prerequisite course for a subsequent, pre-registered course, the "IC" must be completed, and a passing grade received before the end of the drop/add period in the semester the student takes the subsequent course.
 Permission to remain in the sequence course must be granted prior to the deadline for completion of the "IC" grade from the prior semester.
 If permission to remain in the pre-requisite course is not granted, the course(s) will be dropped from the student’s schedule.